Unlocking the Mystery of Preschoolers’ Different Learning Styles

 Kinesthetic learners are preschoolers who learn best by doing.
 These preschoolers tend to be more engaged in hands-on activities, movement, and physical play.
 They rely on their sense of touch and movement to grasp and recall new information.
 Kinesthetic learners also tend to be exceptional at sports and other physical pursuits.

 To cater to kinesthetic learners, it is vital to incorporate hands-on experiences into learning.
 For example, when teaching a new topic, utilize manipulatives and things that preschoolers can touch and move.
 You can also combine movement and physical play into learning activities.
-When delivering knowledge, it is also crucial to allow toddlers to move around and engage in physical exercise, rather than requiring them to sit quietly for long periods.
+When delivering knowledge, allow toddlers to move around and engage in physical exercise, rather than requiring them to sit quietly for long periods.

 Verbal Learners